Gymnospora

-Gymnospora is a genus of plants in the milkwort family (Polygalaceae) which is endemic to Brazil.
+Gymnospora is a genus of flowering plants in the milkwort family (Polygalaceae) which is endemic to Brazil.
 It was first described as a subgenus of Polygala by Robert Chodat in 1891.
 It was separated into its own genera in 2013.
 Their flowers are 6 to 10 mm long and its pedicels are 2 to 8 mm long.

 Species

-As of August 2020, there are 2 accepted species:
+As of November 2025, there are 2 accepted species: